In the Village of Spring Lake

-Planning and Development Department understands the values of the community and reflects those values into our plans, policies and bylaws for the immediate and future development of our village.
-Our core mandate is to assist our residents to achieve their development goals and objectives.
+The Planning and Development Department understands the values of the community and reflects those values into our plans, policies, and bylaws for the immediate and future development of our Village.
+Our core mandate is to assist our residents in achieving their development goals and objectives.

-Planning and Development Department is available to discuss your development and building plans.
-Before beginning any project there are several steps you will need to take to make sure your new development is in compliance with local bylaws and regulations.
+The Planning and Development Department is available to discuss your development and building plans.
+Before beginning any project, there are several steps you will need to take to make sure your new development complies with local bylaws and regulations.

-Development Services is governed by provincial legislation including the Municipal Government Act, Part 17 Planning and Development: https://www.qp.alberta.ca/documents/acts/m26.pdf, the Subdivision and Development Regulation https://www.qp.alberta.ca/documents/Regs/2002_043.pdf, and numerous municipal bylaws, plans and policies.
+Development Services are governed by provincial legislation, including the Municipal Government Act, Part 17, Planning and Development: https://www.qp.alberta.ca/documents/acts/m26.pdf, the Subdivision and Development Regulation https://www.qp.alberta.ca/documents/Regs/2002_043.pdf, and numerous municipal bylaws, plans, and policies.

 Intermunicipal Development Plans (IDP)

-The Village of Spring Lake passd Bylaw # 368 IDP with Parkland County on November 13, 2018.
+The Village of Spring Lake passed Bylaw # 368 IDP with Parkland County on November 13, 2018.

 Municipal Development Plan (MDP)